Equivalence Principle in Chameleon Models: Summary and Conclusions

-The approach that we have followed to compute the force takes into account that both bodies (the larger and smaller ones) contribute to determine the static field configuration everywhere.
-In order to simplify the calculations we have considered a scenario where the coupling between the chameleon field and the matter fields is universal.
-Furthermore, apart from the standard approximation made in characterizing the effective potential for the chameleon field as a quadratic one around its minimum, the only relevant approximation that has been made is to cutoff the series expansions of the development in spherical harmonics of the chameleon field.
+Furthermore, apart from the standard approximation made in characterizing the effective potential for the chameleon field as a quadratic one around its minimum, the relevant approximation that has been performed is to cutoff the series expansions of the development in spherical harmonics of the chameleon field.
+Other approximations were considered in order to model the hill, and the encasing of the vacuum chamber for E\"ot-Wash experiment and the description of the outside media for each experiment (see Sect. \ref{sec:results}).

 In the selection of the adequate cutoff in the series, we have followed the approach proposed in Refs.~\cite{Gume1} and~\cite{Gume2}.
-We have found that the force on the test body depends on the test body size and composition, making the model susceptible to experimental constrains arising from tests of the WEP, and thus, our conclusions differ drastically from previous studies which claim that the chameleon model predicts essentially no effective violation of the WEP whenever the thin shell regime ensues.
-The specific source of the difference between our calculations and the ones that predict no effective violation of WEP in chameleon models is that in those works~\cite{KW04,Brax04,MS07}, it is assumed that if the bodies involved produce the thin shell effect, the force mediated by the chameleon field would be automatically suppressed to such an extent as to make it irrelevant.
+The approach then offers in principle a path for calculations to any desired order.
+We have found that the force on the {\it test} body {\it does} depend on the {\it test} body's size and composition, making the model susceptible to receive experimental constraints arising from tests of the WEP, and thus, our conclusions differ drastically from studies which claim that the chameleon force is strongly suppressed whenever the {\it thin shell} regime ensues.
+The specific origin of the difference between our calculations and the ones that predict no effective violation of WEP in chameleon models, is that in those works~\cite{KW04,Brax04,MS07}, it is assumed that the force mediated by the chameleon field would be automatically suppressed when the bodies involved are in the {\it thin shell} regime, to such an extent as to make the chameleon force experimentally irrelevant.
 By performing a careful and detailed calculation we have shown that this is not always the case.
-Regarding the situation where the coupling between the chameleon and the matter fields is universal, we must remind the reader that it is only when test objects are considered as true {\it point} particles which follow geodesics (as opposed to ``test'' extended bodies) that one might conclude that the model predicts no violation of bounds set by tests of the WEP.
-However such point test particles cannot be the ones that lead to thin shell effects.
-The analysis of the validity of a direct extension of that notion for a realistic extended body is highly non trivial and the calculations performed in this paper show that this issue is rather delicate and very relevant for the case of chameleon models.